open-AIMS/ADRIA.jl/ADRIA/docs/src/development/development_setup.md

 formatting issues are caught locally rather than in a CI review cycle.

 !!! note
     These steps assume Python is available on your system.
-If not, install it first via [python.org](https://www.python.org/downloads/) or your system package manager.
+If not, the easiest way to get it is via [uv](https://docs.astral.sh/uv/getting-started/installation/) — a fast Python package manager that also manages Python installations:

+    ```bash
+    # Install uv, then use it to run pre-commit without a separate pip install
+    uv tool install pre-commit
+    ```

+    Skip the `pip install pre-commit` step below if you install via `uv`.

 **One-time setup:**